culebra.tools.Dataset class

 Dataset

-Dataset.split(test_prop: float, random_seed: int | None = None) Tuple[Dataset, Dataset]
+Dataset.split(test_prop: float, random_seed: int | None = None) tuple[Dataset, Dataset]

 Split the dataset.